Integrate Insycle with HubSpot Workflows

 2. Create a HubSpot Workflow.

-3. Add your Recipe to your Workflow.
+3. Add your Recipe to your Workflow by use case or Recipe name.

 Step-by-Step Instructions